 ☐ Policies and resources to support ongoing professional development and in-service training (at all levels) for awareness, knowledge and skills in the area of cultural and linguistic competence?

-☐ Policies to assure that new staff are provided with training, technical assistance and other supports necessary to work within culturally and linguistically diverse communities.
+☐ Policies to ensure that new staff are provided with training, technical assistance and other supports necessary to work within culturally and linguistically diverse communities.

 ☐ Position descriptions and personnel/performance measures that include skill sets related to cultural and linguistic competence?